rehive/docs-portal/content/platform/get-started/quick-guide.md

 weight: 2
 ---

-To get started with the API you have several options:
+To get started with the API you have a couple options:

 1. You can choose to use one of the Rehive supported SDKs or
 2. Integrate the API manually in your choice of language.

 To use one of the SDKs check for you language in the "references list" in the sidebar.
-If you instead want to use a language that does not include a Rehive supported SDK, an implementation in your language of choice should be trivial as the platform uses standard HTTP which is widely extensively.
+If you instead want to use a language that does not have a Rehive supported SDK, a custom implementation should be trivial as the platform uses standard HTTP which is supported extensively.

 ### Using the API

-The easiest way to get started with the API is to use cURL and make a login request:
+The easiest way to get started with the API is to use cURL to make a login request:

 ```
 curl https://api.rehive.com/3/auth/login/